RaniaImanV/HEP-PARAMs/README.md

 * if ICA then whether or not CFA is removed
 * Minimum RR interval
 * Maximum amplitude in an epoch

+### HEP computation
+The epoch object is then processed to generate the HEP values, and an "Evoked" object is saved.
+Again the filename will contain details about the processing.
+Here there are two modes:

+All permutations

+iterateFromConfigs()

+Every combination of variables for The HEP computation returns a csv containing all the data, including repeats of the same parameters with the randomised K-folding applied.
+Use modal values for all but one variable

+IterateFromModalValues()

+USing provided modal values (or whatever means chosen to select the "usual" value for each variable), and a list of values, it will iterate changing only one variable at a time.
+This assumes that the chosen modal values are sensible.